bharbron/tiertime_material_profile_maker/README.md

                         "/Applications/UP
                         Studio.app/Contents/Resources/DB/vendor.fmd" if not
                         provided.
-  --unencoded-template  Template file will be assumed to not be hex encoded
+  --non-encoded-template
-                        and will therefor not be decoded --copy-from {ABS,ABS+,PLA,TPU,CUSTOM}
+                        Template file will be assumed to not be hex encoded and will therefor not be decoded --copy-from {ABS,ABS+,PLA,TPU,CUSTOM}
                         Built-in Tiertime material to base new material on: